 One of the families we hung out with was Erin and Josh from Travel With Bender.
 Not only do they have their own travel blog, they have two young ones as well and it was great to let our kids hang out with kids their own age.

-If you’re not familiar with a cenote (Se-Noh-Tay), they’re large sinkholes that occur naturally in the limestone rock that exists all throughout this area of Mexico.
+If you’re not familiar with a cenote (pronounced Se-Noh-Tay), they’re large sinkholes that occur naturally in the limestone rock in this area of Mexico.
 Sometimes they’re open air pits and sometimes they’re caved in caverns.
 With the vast network of underground rivers throughout the peninsula, they also occur underground.